 You know you’re in Oregon when you walk into a dockside pancake shack and the sign on the wall says, “Gluten-free pancakes with organic chai tea.”

-I’m down in Coos Bay this weekend, about five hours south of Portland, working through a casting problem* with Hugh McKay of Cast Glass Forms.
+I’m down in Coos Bay this weekend, about five hours south of Portland but more like eight the way I came.
+I’m working through a casting problem* with Hugh McKay of Cast Glass Forms.
 Hugh’s in Port Orford; Gigi the iPhone led me a merry GPS dance through cow pastures and abandoned farmland to get here.

-“Geeeez, that’s hours out of the way,” said Hugh, “Don’t you computer people ever look at a map?”
+“Geeeez, you went hours out of the way,” said Hugh, “Don’t you computer nerds ever look at a map?”

-Uhm, well…anyway, by the time I got to Hugh’s place it was nearly dark and I was exhausted.
-We finished up our business, then I found a cheap motel room in Coos Bay and was asleep by 10, on the road by 6 AM.
+Uhm, well…anyway, by the time I found Hugh’s place it was nearly dark and I was exhausted.
+We finished up our business, then I found a cheap motel room in Coos Bay.
+Asleep by 10, on the road by 6.

 I’d brought the big guns, i.e., Darius the Nikon and his family of lenses and tripods–just in case–so I decided to grab some breakfast and head up the coastline toward home, shooting anything that caught my fancy.